 Anions- CO 2-3, S2-, SO2-4, NO3–, NO2–, CI –, Br–, I–.
 (Insoluble salts excluded).

 - Chemical principles involved in the following experiments:

 2. Enthalpy of neutralization of strong acid and strong base.

 3. Preparation of lyophilic and lyophobic sols.

 4. Kinetic study of reaction of iodide ion with hydrogen peroxide at room temperature.

 JEE Main Chemistry Syllabus Analysis as per previous year JEE Main papers

 JEE Main Chemistry is one of the easiest sections of the JEE Main exam.
 If you have a good understanding of the JEE Main Chemistry topics, then you can score good marks in this section.
 As questions from this subject are theoretical in nature, more number of questions can be attempted in less time.

 As per the analysis of the previous year papers, we see that no particular topic carries equal weightage in the previous JEE Main exam papers.
-However, below is the tentative weightage of the JEE Main Chemistry topics for 2020 exam.
+However, below is the tentative weightage of the JEE Main Chemistry topics for the 2023 exam.

 |Chemistry Chapters||Average number of questions from the chapter||Approximate weightage of the chapter|